zmkfirmware/zmk/docs/docs/development/setup/index.md

 ## Environment Setup

-There are two ways to setup the ZMK development environment:
+There are two ways to set up the ZMK development environment:

 - [Docker](/docs/development/setup/docker) ;
 - [Native](/docs/development/setup/native), i.e. using the operating system directly.